rokucommunity/rooibos/docs/index.md

 ### Nuances of testing nodes
 The behaviour of your unit tests is identical to unit testing any other class, with 2 caveates:

 1. `m` does not refer to your node, it refers to the test suite, as per normal testing.
-If you wish to refer to the node use the `m.view` reference,to access your codebehind, or `m.view.top` reference, to acecess your actual node
+The following variables are available to you in your test as a convenience:

+  - `m.node` - codebehind for your xml file (e.g. your brs's m)
+  - `m.top` the node you are testing
+  - `m.global` access to the global node
 2. You **cannot** stub node methods.
 If there is no `.` reference to a method (via an associated array style object), then Rooibos cannot mock it.
 You may consider refactoring your code in these cases, as imho, it's better practice for things that you want to mock, to not be in the glue code of your code behdind files, in any case
+3. If you use mixins, which use eval to locate methods by name (common practice if you are doing anything complex) then be aware that the eval namespace is NOT the code in your unit test; but the code in your node's brs file and your test node's brs file.
+If you need to add more methods, such as callbck stubs, you can add them to the .brs file of your test.

 ## Working with tests
 There are many articles on the benefits of TDD, and how to go about TDD, which you can readily find, such as [this link](https://builttoadapt.io/why-tdd-489fdcdda05e) which has a good overview, plus a great video with warnings of how to take it too far.